Miami Heat: Chicago Bulls

 The rivalry would continue into the 2013 NBA playoffs when the Heat would play the Bulls in the second round.
-The Bulls ended another Miami Heat winning streak by beating the Heat 93–87 in Game 1.
-The Heat came back in Game 2 and set a record for the largest margin of victory in franchise playoff history with a 115–78 win.
+The Bulls ended another Miami Heat winning streak by beating the Heat 93–87 in game 1.
+The Heat came back in game 2 and set a record for the largest margin of victory in franchise playoff history with a 115–78 win.
 The Bulls also set a record for the worst playoff defeat in franchise history.
 The 51 personal fouls were the most in a playoff game since 1995.
-In Game 3, Nazr Mohammed was ejected for shoving LeBron James early in the second quarter.
+In game 3, Nazr Mohammed was ejected for shoving LeBron James early in the second quarter.
 Norris Cole had his jersey ripped by Taj Gibson while driving to the basket for a layup.
 Joakim Noah was seen applauding and cheering on the image of Chris Bosh arguing with Mario Chalmers.
 Noah received a technical foul for shoving Chris Andersen after he fell on Nate Robinson.
 Chalmers received a flagrant foul for ringing his arm around Noah's neck.
 Taj Gibson and Noah were both ejected in the same game for yelling at the referees.

 The two teams met in the 2023 Play-In Tournament to determine the 8th seed for the East.
 The Heat won to earn the Eastern Conference's 8th seed.
 They both met again in 2024, with the Heat once again defeating the Bulls, earning the 8th seed.
+They met for a third time in 2025 where the Heat beat the Bulls for the 8th seed.